 Any crime in this list is considered a Nevada sex crime:

 The criminal penalty for a sex crime conviction depending on the type of sex crime for which you are convicted.
-Convictions for a sex offense have consequences that can range from a gross misdemeanor with probation to life imprisonment without the possibility of parole for the most serious, repeated offenses, especially those against minors.
+Convictions for a sex offense can range from a gross misdemeanor with probation to life imprisonment without the possibility of parole for the most serious, repeated offenses, especially those against minors.

 In most cases, Nevada sex crimes are charged as felonies and that can stay with you for the rest of your life.
 A conviction for a felony sex crime could result in you having to register as a sex offender.
-Being a registered sex offender can make the already difficult task of finding housing and a job for a person with a felony conviction even more difficult.
+This can make the already difficult task of finding housing and a job for a person with a felony conviction even more difficult.
 In addition, it could result in you losing various employment opportunities such as those that require a license to work with children or vulnerable persons.
 You could also lose custody of your children and even unsupervised visitation with them if you are convicted of a sex crime.

 The sex crime defense lawyers at The Rosenblum Allen Law Firm have dealt with various accusations of sexual assault, molestation and even rape.
 Because sex crimes often involve a he said/she said scenario it is important to have a lawyer on your side that will not rush to judgment and who will take the time to provide a thorough investigation of the allegations.
 If you or someone you know is facing allegations of a sex crime, call us today.
 We can help.
 (702) 433-2889.

 Here is a reminder of some of our other helpful resources related to criminal defense in Nevada:

 If you or a loved one are facing criminal charges, don’t forget to explore the wealth of information available on our website that could help your case: